 I am interested in comparative literature and Bakhtinian theory, in translingual, transnational, translocal and transcultural pedagogies, in culturally-sustaining pedagogies and in community-engaged scholarship.

-Walter and Pauline Adams Academy for Instructional Excellence and Innovation (2012-2013).
+Walter and Pauline Adams Academy for Instructional Excellence and Innovation, 2013.

-“Translingual Pedagogy, Rhetorical Listening, and Multimodal Experiences A First-Year Writing Conference Fosters Intercultural Learning.”
-Currently under review by the Journal of Global Literacies, Technologies and Emerging Pedagogies.
-With Joyce Meier, David Medei and Bree Gannon, 2017.
+Meier, Joyce, Bree Gannon, David Medei and Cheryl Caesar.
+“Translingual Pedagogy, Rhetorical Listening, and Multimodal Experiences: A First-Year Writing Conference Fosters Intercultural Learning.”
+Journal of Global Literacies, Technologies and Emerging Pedagogies.
+Publication scheduled for spring 2018.

-“Fertile Ground: Cultivating Change through a First-Year Writing Conference."
-Panel, with Joyce Meier, David Medei and Bree Gannon.at CCCC, March 14, 2017.
+“Fertile Ground: Cultivating Change through a First-Year Writing Conference.”
+CCCC.
+Portland, Or., March 16, 2017.

-“Unsettling Speciesist Logic: Caring for Our Animal Kin,” at National Women’s Studies Association Annual Conference, “Decolonialism” Montreal, November 11, 2016.
+“Unsettling Speciesist Logic: Caring for our Animal Kin.”
+National Women’s Studies Association Annual Conference: “Decolonialism.”
+Montréal, Nov.
+11, 2016.

-AL 110: Writing and Civic Life: Planetary Citizens
+AL 110, Writing and Civic Life.
+Theme: Planetary Citizens

 National Council of Teachers of English